Lou-Flan/bot-dog/README.md

-## R
+## **How to Install and Run**

-1. If you do not have Ruby on your computer, follow these instructions to [download and install](https://www.ruby-lang.org/en/documentation/installation/).
+- If you do not have Ruby on your computer, follow these instructions to [download and install](https://www.ruby-lang.org/en/documentation/installation/).
-2. Clone the project files onto your computer from the source code here: https://github.com/Lou-Flan/bot-dog.
+- Clone the project files onto your computer from the source code here: https://github.com/Lou-Flan/bot-dog.
-3. On the terminal command line, navigate to the bot-dog directory you just cloned.
+- On the terminal command line, navigate to the bot-dog directory you just cloned.
-4. If you do not have the 'bundler' gem installed on your computer, please enter the following code.
+- If you do not have the 'bundler' gem installed on your computer, please enter the following code.

 ```
 $ install bundler
 ```

-4. Once 'bundler' has been installed, enter the following code to install the gems required for the application.
+- Once 'bundler' has been installed, enter the following code to install the gems required for the application.

 ```
 $ bundle install